BambooTracker/BambooTracker/README.md

 Z X CV B N M, .
 ```

+The keyboard layout can be changed in the configuration.

 ## Volume range
 |      | Minimum | Maximum |
 | ---- | ------- | ------- |